stoplightio/spectral/README.md

 - [Box](https://github.com/box/box-openapi/blob/main/.spectral.yml) - Lots of [Custom Functions](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTkw-custom-functions) being used to enforce good practices that the Box API governance folks are interested in.
 - [DigitalOcean](https://github.com/digitalocean/openapi/blob/main/spectral/ruleset.yml) - Keeping their OpenAPI nice and tidy, enforcing use of `$ref` (probably to minimize conflicts), naming conventions for Operation IDs, and all sorts of other handy OpenAPI tips.
 - [Tranascom](https://github.com/transcom/mymove/blob/master/swagger-def/.spectral.yml) - Don't even think about using anything other than `application/json`.
-- [Zalando](https://apistylebook.stoplight.io/docs/zalando-restful-api-guidelines) - Based on [Zalando's RESTFUL API Guidelines](https://github.com/zalando/restful-api-guidelines), covers a wide-range of API topics such as versioning standards, properties naming standards, the default format for request/response properties, and more.
+- [Zalando](https://apistylebook.stoplight.io/docs/zalando-restful-api-guidelines) - Based on [Zalando's RESTFUL API Guidelines](https://github.com/zalando/restful-api-guidelines), covers a wide-range of API topics such as versioning standards, property naming standards, the default format for request/response properties, and more.

 Here are [more real-world examples](https://github.com/stoplightio/spectral-rulesets) of Spectral in action.